 This is simply one area that has been affected by the culture of narcissism.

-Many people who are living with a narcissist are unaware of the nature of the creatures they are with.
+Many people who are living with a narcissistic wife or narcissistic husband are unaware of the nature of the creatures they are with.
 However, they will be suffering the effects of the abuse: dependency on the narcissist, inability to make their own decisions, loss of self-esteem, isolation from friends and family and inability to leave the relationship.
-They often need outside help to realize what is going on and the nature of narcissistic abuse.
-And even if they do leave the relationship or get a divorce, without professional help, the effects can last for years, especially children of narcissistic parents or a narcissistic mother.
+They often need outside help to realize what is going on and to understand the nature of narcissistic abuse.
+And even if they do leave the controlling relationship or get a divorce, without professional help, the effects can last for years, especially for children of a narcissistic mother or narcissistic parents.

 In dealing with a narcissist the victim needs to learn about the narcissist, their motivations and desires.
 And they need to learn about mind control, how it works, what techniques were used against them and what effect the techniques had on them.
 Only then can they hope to stop the mind control and take their lives back...

-The best situation is to be able to spot narcissistic people so you can avoid them altogether!
+The best situation is to be able to spot narcissistic people and see the warning signs of abusive relationships so you can avoid them altogether!
+If you have been caught already, there are important considerations in narcissistic abuse recovery.

 Do you think you are being taken advantage of emotionally, physically, sexually or financially in your relationship?
 Do you want to leave but you can't seem to get away?